2017 BDO World Darts Championship

-The 2017 Lakeside World Professional Darts Championship was the 40th World Championship organised by the British Darts Organisation, and the 32nd staging at the Lakeside Country Club at Frimley Green.
+The 2017 BDO World Darts Championship (known for sponsorship reasons as the 2017 Lakeside World Professional Darts Championship) was the 40th World Championship organised by the British Darts Organisation, and the 32nd staging at the Lakeside Country Club at Frimley Green.

 Format and qualifiers

 The cutoff for qualification through the BDO Invitational Tables was on 30 September 2016.
 Additional qualifiers were determined in playoffs held on 30 November 2016.